aagit/synthmerge/README.md

 4. **Git gets updated**
    - synthmerge inserts the AI resolution into existing diff3 markers
    - You review in your editor

+> ✅ Works also for git rebase, revert and merge conflict resolutions.

 ---